LastAncientOne/Covid-19_Vaccines_Investment/README.md

 ### Tin Hang

 ## Disclaimer
-## 🔴 This is not financial advice.
-Please conduct your own research and do not rely solely on this information for investing or trading in the stock market.
-However, if you are interested in the stock market, it is recommended that you read books on investment, trading, the stock market, and finance.
-It is also advisable to consult a professional investment advisor before making any investment decisions.
-This information is provided for educational purposes only.
+### 🔴 This isn't financial advice.
+Do your own research and don't use this code for investing or trading in stocks.
+If you're keen on the stock market, consider reading books on investment, trading, and finance.
+It's a good idea to talk to a professional investment advisor before making any investment choices.
+Keep in mind, this information is for educational purposes.